AMZN-Gene/o3de-gamelift-demo/README.md

 **Notice\!** There are no GameLift specific API calls in the game launcher

+**Notice\!** Skip this section if using any O3DE version greater than 24.09.
+The latest engine allows developers to provide a player session id into the `--connect <ip_address>:<port>:<player_session_id>` console command and so there is no need to create custom cvars.

 ## Create CVars
 ```
 #if AZ_TRAIT_CLIENT && !AZ_TRAIT_SERVER